 |Appropriations || || || || |

-Pursuant to the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 ("Listing Regulations") the Board ofthe Company has adopted a Dividend Distribution Policy which is annexed as Annexure A.The Policy is also uploaded on the website of the Company www.mywestside.com.
+Pursuant to the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 ("Listing Regulations") the Board ofthe Company has adopted a Dividend Distribution Policy which is annexed as Annexure A.The Policy is uploaded on the website of the Company www.westside.com.

 A separate section on Management Discussion and Analysis Report ("MD&A")is included in the Annual Report as required under Regulation 34(2)(e) of the ListingRegulations.
 The MD&A includes discussion on the following matters within the limitsset by the Company's competitive position: industry prospects & developmentsopportunities & risks the performance of key retail formats & the outlook for thebusiness risks & concerns internal control systems & their adequacy discussionon financial performance material developments in Human Resources/ Industrial Relationsfront and details of significant changes in key financial ratios.

 The Company participates in the Tata Business Excellence Model ("TBEM")business maturity review and evaluation mechanism.
 TBEM emphasizes quality leadershipstrategic planning customer orientation & services process orientation humanrelations shareholder value and commitment to community development.

-During the year Six Board Meetings and Seven Audit Committee Meetings were held.
+During the year nine Board Meetings and eight Audit Committee Meetings were held.

-In accordance with the provisions of the Act and in terms of the Articles ofAssociation of the Company Mr. P. Venkatesalu is liable to retire by rotation at the ensuing AGMand is eligible for re-appointment.
+In accordance with the provisions of the Act and in terms of the Articles ofAssociation of the Company Mr. B. Bhat is liable to retire by rotation at the ensuing AGMand is eligible for re-appointment.

 Particulars of loans given investments made guarantees given and securities providedare disclosed in the standalone financial statements.

-All Related Party Transactions are placed before the Audit Committee for priorapproval.
 Prior omnibus approval of the Audit Committee is also obtained for the transactionswhich are repetitive in nature.
-A statement of all Related Party Transactions is placedbefore the Audit Committee for its review on a quarterly basis specifying thenature and value of the transactions.
+A statement of all Related Party Transactions is placedbefore the Audit Committee for its review on a quarterly basis specifying the nature andvalue of the transactions.